 Our Audit Committee assists the Board in fulfilling its oversight responsibilities relating to the accounting, reporting and financial practices of Tredegar by monitoring the quality and integrity of the financial statements, the financial reporting processes and the systems of internal accounting and financial controls of Tredegar.
-Our Audit Committee operates under a written charter that has been adopted by Tredegar's Board and is available on Tredegar's website (www.tredegar.com) by selecting "Corporate Governance" under "Investors."
+Our Audit Committee operates under a written charter that has been adopted by Tredegar's Board and is available on Tredegar's website (mm.tredegar.com) by selecting "Corporate Governance" under "Investors."
 Management is responsible for the preparation of Tredegar's financial statements, for establishing and maintaining an adequate system of internal control over financial reporting, and for assessing the effectiveness of Tredegar's internal control over financial reporting.
 KPMG, Tredegar's independent registered public accounting firm, is responsible for performing an independent audit of those financial statements and Tredegar's internal control over financial reporting.
 KPMG has acted as Tredegar's independent registered public accounting firm since 2018.

-Our Audit Committee has met and held discussions with management and KPMG regarding Tredegar's audited 2021 consolidated financial statements.
+Our Audit Committee has met and held discussions with management and KPMG regarding Tredegar's audited 2022 consolidated financial statements.
 Management represented to our Audit Committee that Tredegar's consolidated financial statements were prepared in accordance with GAAP, in all material respects, and our Audit Committee has reviewed and discussed the consolidated financial statements with management and KPMG.
-Our Audit Committee refers shareholders to Section 9A of the 2021 Form 10-K regarding matters related to material weaknesses in Tredegar's internal control over financial reporting and our remediation plan described therein, which our Audit Committee continues to monitor.
+Our Audit Committee refers shareholders to the Remediation Plan and Efforts to Address the Previously Identified Material Weaknesses section on page 52 herein regarding matters related to material weaknesses in Tredegar's internal control over financial reporting and our remediation plan described therein, which our Audit Committee continues to monitor.